-Iconic San Franciscan and lover of our community, Empress 25 Marlena, will celebrate her 80th year with a birthday party benefiting the San Francisco Night Ministry.
+Iconic San Franciscan and long-time supporter of our community, Empress 25 Marlena, celebrated her 80th year with a birthday party benefiting the San Francisco Night Ministry.

-You are invited!
-View this special invitation from Marlena (aka Gary McLean):
+View this special message from Marlena (aka Gary McLean):

 Give To Night Ministry In Marlena's Name

-Even if you cannot attend the birthday benefit, consider making a donation to San Francisco Night Ministry in Marlena’s name to honor her 80th year.
+Even if you could not attend the birthday benefit, consider making a donation to San Francisco Night Ministry in Marlena’s name to honor her 80th year.

-The event will be held at Brass Tacks in Hayes Valley, which is the site of the former Marlena’s bar.
-There will be drags shows and festivities.
+The event was held at Brass Tacks in Hayes Valley, which is the site of the former Marlena’s bar.

 You can also text code “MARLENA” to 44-321.
 Feel free to share this text code!